arpit1912/chip8-playzone/Gameplan.md

 ## Flow of the Chip8

-### Initialise all the values present in the emulator.\
+### Initialise all the values present in the emulator

 1. create the intialise memory.
-1. create and initialise the registers \
+1. create and initialise the registers
-1. set the Index register to zero\
+1. set the Index register to zero
-1. set the PC \
+1. set the PC
-1. clear the screen \
+1. clear the screen
-1. clean the stack\
+1. clean the stack

 ### Load the file into the memory